An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 A designer, general contractor and his crew discuss the potential of adding corbel details within a hallway entrance of a Spanish-style home being remodeled in Santa Barbara, California.

-Here, I meet with a favorite General Contractor friend as we strategize how corbel details will improve the hallway entrances in this home.
+Here, I meet with a favorite General Contractor friend as we strategize how adding corbel details will improve the hallway transitions in this home.

 A corbel framed hallway view to a bedroom beyond.
 Project built in Santa Barbara, California.